 - Focus in on the Radical History of Gainesville and Its Alums.
 There’s a history of Gainesville as a site of social justice organizing, including for the early women’s movement.
 The punk tradition in town has incubated a number of zinesters, including Sarah Dyer and Celia C. Pérez.
 Indie comics publisher Alternative Comics was started in Gainesville in 1993.

 - Engage the Grassroots in Comics and Zines.
-The Civic Media Center, a grassroots library founded in Gainesville in 1993, holds an impressive array of grassroots materials, including social justice oriented comics and the Travis Fristoe Zine Library, an impressive and wide-ranging zine collection that demonstrates the creative vibrancy of the Southeast, which is important given that this region is often overlooked in contemporary zine histories.
+The Civic Media Center, a grassroots library founded in Gainesville in 1993, holds an impressive array of grassroots materials, including social justice oriented comics and the Travis Fristoe Zine Library, a wide-ranging zine collection that demonstrates the creative vibrancy of the Southeast, which is important given that this region is often overlooked in contemporary zine histories.

 - Buy Some Comics.
 There are a number of bookstores and comic shops to check out in town, including Third House Books, Mega Gaming & Comics, Book Gallery West, and 2nd & Charles.
 Twice a year, the Friends of the Library puts on a massive book sale.
 While it runs over several days, the comics are often snapped up on the first day.
 When you get a chance to travel a bit farther out of town, the Chamblin Bookmine in Jacksonville has a large selection of used comic books.

 - Make Some Art.
 Devote some time to your own arts practice.
 The Repurpose Project, a unique second-hand non-profit, is a perfect place to search out off-beat art supplies.
 Lanza Gallery and Art Supplies in nearby High Springs is a great store for art supplies, and there are a number of art supply stores in Jacksonville.